ONSdigital/csvcubed/external-docs/docs/quick-start/inspect.md

 csvcubed inspect sweden_at_eurovision_no_missing.csv-metadata.json
 ```

 All being well we get the below output.
-A detailed explanation of these outputs is provided in [csvcubed inspect](../guides/command-line/inspect-command.md#output-format) section.
+A detailed explanation of this output is provided in [csvcubed inspect](../guides/command-line/inspect-command.md#output-format) section.

 ```
 - This file is a data cube.